-Laser Therapy for Removal of Spider Veins
+Laser Therapy to Treat Spider Veins

 The Diolite laser is our go-to tool for removing unsightly spider veins on the face.
 The procedure is very short – it can take as little as 5 or 10 minutes, depending on the area(s) being treated, and there is no downtime.
-We also use the DIolite laser to correct other common skin problems, such as dark spots or age spots, cherry angiomas, and small moles.
+We also use the Diolite laser to correct other common skin problems, such as dark spots or age spots, cherry angiomas, and small moles.
 Some patients see great results after a single treatment, though we have found that a series of 2 to 5 treatments may be needed, depending on the specific skin issue being treated.